Student accommodation

 Start dateEnd dateTenancy LengthPrice per week

-If you prefer to arrange your own accommodation, please note that you must live within a 50-mile distance from the International Study Centre.
+It is important that you let us know where you are staying and there is a requirement that you live within 50 miles (less than 60 minutes away) from the International Study Centre.
 It is your responsibility to ensure this is arranged and ready for your arrival in the UK.

 Whatever your budget, there are many different private accommodation options available, in various locations close to the International Study Centre.
 We are here to help and will support you every step of the way.